-It is essential the turf be installed as soon as it's delivered, certainly nothing past two days as the longer the lawn is stacked on the pallet the more it becomes perishable.
+It is essential the turf be installed as soon as it's delivered, as the longer the lawn is stacked on the pallet the more it becomes perishable.

-- Lightly moisten the new soil surface before laying your new lawn, especially in warmer months. - First begin installing your new lawn by following the longest straight line - such as a fence or paved area.
-You can also run a thin rope along the area to act as a guide. - Roll the lawn ensuring all joins are tightly bound together with no overlapping. - You can knock the rolls together with the back of a rack or shovel. - To trim corners, use a shovel or a large sharp knife. - If laying your new lawn on a slope lay it across the slope. - Once the lawn is completely installed roll the entire area with a lawn roller to improve the soil to lawn contact.
+- First begin installing your new lawn by following the longest straight line - such as a fence or paved area.
+You can also run a thin rope along the area to act as a guide. - Lay the pieces in brickwork fashion. - Roll the lawn ensuring all joins are tightly bound together with no overlapping. - You can knock the pieces together with the back of a rack or shovel. - To trim corners, use a shovel or a large sharp knife. - If laying your new lawn on a slope lay it across the slope. - Once the lawn is completely installed roll the entire area with a lawn roller to improve the soil to lawn contact.